rajkumarvasan/bits-ml-assignment-2/README.md

 ---

 ## 4. Models Used
+To compare the models fairly, five machine learning classification algorithms are saved as `.joblib` files within the `model/` folder:

-1. **Random Forest Classifier**: An ensemble tree method providing high accuracy and feature importance rankings.
+1. **Random Forest Classifier**: An ensemble model that usually gives high accuracy and shows which features matter most.
-2. **Decision Tree Classifier**: A clear, interpretable flowchart style or Decision rule model used as a strong structure baseline.
+2. **Decision Tree Classifier**: A simple, easy-to-understand model that works like a flowchart.
-3. **Logistic Regression**: A linear model optimized with high iterations to map categorical probability boundaries.
+3. **Logistic Regression**: A reliable linear model that is often used for classification problems.
-4. **K-Nearest Neighbors (KNN)**: A distance based classifier that categorizes samples based on the majority vote of their closest data points in the feature space.
+4. **K-Nearest Neighbors (KNN)**: A model that classifies a sample based on the labels of its nearest neighbors.
 5. **Naive Bayes (CategoricalNB)**: A probabilistic classifier based on Bayes' theorem, specifically optimized to handle independent categorical feature distributions.

 ---